Adobe-Marketing-Cloud/acp-sdks/README.md

 <hr>

-## ACPAnalytics
+## ACPPlaces

-This pod contains the Analytics library for the Adobe Experience Platform SDK for iOS.
+This pod contains the Places library for the Adobe Experience Platform SDK for iOS.

 For more information, please see our [GitHub page](https://github.com/Adobe-Marketing-Cloud/acp-sdks).